grabercn/Carbon-Conflict/ideas.md

 ---

-This document is a living draft, feel free to expand on ideas! 🚀
+This document is a living draft and will be updated as new ideas come to light.